Health Assured large logo

 1. Discover what’s contributing to poor work-life balance

-3. Use your workplace perks
+3. Promote workplace perks regularly

-4. Ask for support
+4. Encourage asking for support

-5. Take regular breaks
+5. Encourage staff to take regular breaks

 How an Employee Assistance Programme can help